Currency:

 I'm going to show you an effective way to perform some useful tricks to increase your online visibility.
 Since we love WordPress the most, our login optimization tips will be based on it.
 There is no need to introduce the WordPress CMS itself, just take a look at how many possibilities there are for using this system.
 As you can see, it is used not only for blogs, but also for business websites.

-However, before you start working on improving the visibility of your message on the Internet, it is worth thinking about the keywords that should be included in it before starting writing.
+However, before you start working on improving your post's online visibility, it's worth thinking about the keywords that should be included before you start writing.
 Of course, your main goal should be to write for readers, that is, simply, clearly and concisely.
 However, you still need to keep the key phrases in mind.
 Remember that you do not need to saturate your content with them.
-This will only hurt you, but more on that later.
+It will only hurt you, but more on that later.

-The choice of the key phrase should also not be random.
+The choice of a keyword should also not be random.
 For a better selection of phrases, you can use Google Trends, which will tell you which topics are most popular at the moment.
 You can also analyze keywords and even explore semantic keywords.
 As you can see, there is something to use when choosing relevant phrases.

-What does WordPress post optimization for SEO look like?
+What does SEO WordPress post optimization look like?

-The optimization described below will be based on a plugin Yoast SEO.
+The optimization described below will be based on the Yoast SEO plugin.
 The plugin simply and intuitively tells the user what to look for when writing a post, and points out aspects that need improvement.

 In fact, there are a whole bunch of similar plugins.
 In fact, they all work very similarly.
 The presented aspects will be useful even if you are using another tool of this type.
 What matters is what elements you should pay attention to.

-After preparing the plugin in this way, you can begin to work directly.
+Having prepared the plugin in this way, you can start working directly.
 You will see for yourself that optimizing a WordPress post for SEO is not a difficult task at all.
 Get to work!

 1. Entering a passphrase

 Tip: The phrase should only be used once.
-Otherwise, the same articles will theoretically compete with each other for position, which you don't want after all.
+Otherwise, the same articles will theoretically compete with each other for position, which is what you don't want after all.

-We recently covered the Meta Description on our blog, so there is no need to discuss it again.
+We recently talked about meta description on our blog, so there is no need to discuss it again.

 It can be entered in two ways.
 If you click the 'Edit Snippet' button, additional options will appear, including 'Description'.
 Enter the content of the description, considering its length.
 The green bar will inform you about the status of the description as it is filled to the end.
 It is important to use all available space and at the same time not to exceed it.
-Another important point is to use the page description to entice the user to visit your site.
-For that, check out the tips in the link above.
+Another important point is to use the page description in order to entice the user to visit your site.
+Regarding this, check out the tips given in the link above.

 The second way to add a meta description is in the email subject line.
 It all depends if you are using it in the current WordPress theme for your site.

-Now it's time for the header, or "SEO header".
+Now it's time for the title, or "SEO title".
 There are also 50-60 character limits here.
 The headline should contain your key phrase first and foremost and be both enticing and intriguing - so that users will happily click on it.
-Once again, I refer you to the guide, which takes a closer look at writing effective titles.
+Once again, I refer you to the guide, which deals in more detail with the issue of writing effective headlines.

 3. Post Content